ketsapiwiq/SWE-agent/my_issue.md

-We should add a "search www" command in the commands/, edit /home/hadrien/git/SWE-agent/config/commands/search_www.sh and test it.
+We should edit "search www" command to search on google or other free search API in the commands/, edit /home/hadrien/git/SWE-agent/config/commands/search_www.sh.

+The edit the config/custom.yaml to add this possibility